Will a dehumidifier always collect water or will there be a time when it will stop?

 When the unit is not new, it will work faster.
 The reason for this is that it kicks in automatically as soon as the humidity level exceeds what you have set.

-Please note – not all dehumidifiers have the automatic start/stop features.
+Please note – not all dehumidifiers have automatic start/stop features.
 Order one such as Waykar 2000 Sq.
 Ft Dehumidifier which has auto restart and stop feature on Amazon.com.

 Conclusion

 A dehumidifier will not always collect water.
 But this does not mean something is wrong with it.
-Do check whether the dehumidifier blows too cold air because then, it will not be collecting water.
+Do check whether the dehumidifier blows too cold air because then it will not be collecting water.

 Also, while it is okay if the dehumidifier is blowing hot air, too hot is also not good.
 It indicates some defect with the unit.